 January 30, 2012: Still in Alabama, the team ended the migration after wind and weather woes delayed it beyond the time when the cranes were willing to migrate.
 This is the first time in this 11-year project that the planes and cranes did not reach their Florida goal..
 The birds will stay in the travel pen for a few days until leaders of the Whopping Crane Eastern Partnership decide a good nearby place for them to spend winter.

 February 4, 2012: The nine cranes in the ultralight-led Class of 2011 became the first to finish their migration in a road vehicle.
 They were crated at the travel pen in Winston County, Alabama and driven to Wheeler National Wildlife Refuge to finish the winter and learn to be independent.
 Banding took place Feb.
 8. Brooke will watch over them as they slowly become wild and free.
 Check this bio page for further news in the life of of crane #1-11!

 Spring 2012: First Unaided Migration North: Crane #1-11 had not been seen since he left the Wheeler NWR wintering grounds with his flockmates on April 12 at 11:00 a.m. — until he finally showed up in Columbia County, Wisconsin on July 31!
 His location was only about 40 miles from the pen site at White River Marsh where he and the Class of 2012 learned to fly with the ultralight.
 Well done, #1-11!

 Fall 2012: Migrated south to Wheeler NWR in Alabama.

-Fall 2013: Migrated south to Wheeler NWR in Alabama.
+Fall 2015: Migrated from St. Croix County, WI and wintered at Wheeler NWR in Alabama.